It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Hand Puppet: The female employee at Kashiwa Publishing uses one to speak with occasionally.

 - Landlady: Maiko Motohiro is the owner of the house where Ureshiko and Kagara lives, those it's Ureshiko who takes care of pretty much the entire household, since Maiko herself is quite old.

 - Loving Bully: Yuki Katsura, the leader of the two bullies at school, is really just acting on an immature crush, but he learns to show it a little better later on.
 Ultimately, he pretty much saves Wonderland by confessing to Cruje.

 - Leotard of Power: The standard Magical Girl outfit is one, plus frills and other accessories.

-- Magical Woman: Ureshiko, at 26, is not exactly a girl anymore.
+- Magical Girl: Or rather Magical Woman.
+Ureshiko, at 26, is not exactly a girl anymore.
 There are also many more Magical Girls, of various ages.

 - Magical Girl Queenliness Test: It is implied the managers are chosen this way.

 - Magical Incantation: "Magity" is enough for simpler spells.
 For transformation and larger spells, something longer is required:

 "Realm, Realm, the light that fills the Magical World, as a sign of protecting the foreign world, grant me power!"